Optimist

 Watch Out for Wildcats lawn sign at an intersection near campus.
 (Photo by Sydney Varner)

-‘Watch Out for Wildcats’ campaign is not a real solution to crosswalk safety
+‘Watch Out for Wildcats’ campaign not a real solution to crosswalk safety

-In one semester on ACU’s campus, a total of four students were hit by cars, two of which incidents resulted in hospitalization.
-After the multiple accidents and consistent, fearful caution coming from all of the students crossing the busy streets each day, surely the university would be working to take drastic measures to prevent this from happening.
+In one semester on campus, at least four students were hit by cars, and two of those incidents resulted in hospitalization.
+After the multiple accidents and consistent, fearful caution coming from students crossing the busy streets each day, surely the university would be working to take drastic measures to prevent this from happening.

 What did students return to this spring?
 One additional set of flashing lights at a crosswalk and lawn signs at each intersection.

-The newly introduced ‘Watch Out for Wildcats’ campaign, though well intended in its inception, feels more like a fluff piece than a real solution.
+The newly introduced ‘Watch Out for Wildcats’ campaign, though well-intended in its inception, feels more like fluff than a real solution.

-On both EN 16th St. and Campus Ct., there are a total of 14 painted crosswalks.
-Two of those crosswalks are outfitted with flashing lights while four more are at intersections with stop signs.
-Five more are only indicated by a generic crosswalk sign.
+On both E.N.
+16th Street and Campus Court, there are a total of 14 painted crosswalks.
+Two of those crosswalks are outfitted with flashing lights, while four more are at intersections with stop signs.
+Five more are indicated only by a generic crosswalk sign.

 With most of the dorms on campus being aligned with these streets, it makes sense that each crosswalk should be outfitted with flashing lights or stop signs where applicable.

-However, both EN 16th St. and Campus Ct. are not owned by the university; they are owned by the city of Abilene, making any updates difficult to obtain through the university level.
+However, neither EN 16th nor Campus Court are owned by the university.
+They are owned by the city of Abilene, making any updates difficult to obtain through the university level.

 Though the Watch Out for Wildcats campaign was able to be implemented at the university level, it has to serve only as a starting point and not as a solution or even a middle ground.